 Gospel Chariot Missions

-Gospel Chariot Missions, headquartered in South Africa, has been instrumental with spreading the gospel through southern Africa.
-Using native preachers who preach in campaigns from an 18-wheel truck (called the Gospel Chariot), dozens of churches have been established and thousands of people have come to know Christ.
+Gospel Chariot Missions, headquartered in South Africa, has been instrumental in spreading the gospel through southern Africa.
+Using natives who preach in campaigns from an 18-wheel truck (called the Gospel Chariot), dozens of churches have been established and thousands of people have come to know Christ.

 Only 6 congregations of churches of Christ exist in the state of Vermont.
-Kirk and Karen Israel, who have lived in the state for several years, serves as the minister of the church in Castleton, a town of about 5,000 on the western border of the state.
+Kirk and Karen Israel, who have lived in the state for several years, serve the church in Castleton, a town of about 5,000 on the western border of the state.
 The church is small but growing thanks to the help of Waterview and many other churches.

-The is a congregation located in the suburbs of Philadelphia.
+This congregation is located in the suburbs of Philadelphia.
 While the geographic area is large, the spiritual footprint is tiny.
-The preacher, Russell DiGiorgio, has a passion not just for winning the lost, but for teaching others to win the lost as well.
+The preacher and evangelist, Russell DiGiorgio, has a passion not just for winning the lost, but for teaching others to win the lost as well.
 He has started a school in the church building called the Northeast Institute of Evangelism (NEIE) which is already bearing the fruit of conversions.

 Bear Valley Institute of Biblical Studies

 Following our driving desire to help preachers preach, Waterview financially supports some teachers at the Bear Valley Institute of Biblical Studies in Denver, CO.
-In addition to the financial support, our ministers Robert Oglesby and Robert Taylor teach a day-long seminar to the entire student body on ministerial survival, practical leadership, and making effective presentations.
+In addition to the financial support, our ministers Robert Oglesby and Robert Taylor teach various classes and seminars throughout the year to pass on their experience and knowledge to these students.